-Macau fear security in Sri Lanka, refuse to send football team for World Cup qualifying game
+World Cup qualifiers: Macau Football Association not to send team to Sri Lanka citing security fears

 The Chinese enclave had been due to play Sri Lanka on Tuesday in the second leg of a qualifying first-round clash.

-But in a statement the Macau Football Association (MFA) said it had decided not to send a team “due to the recent terrorist attack in Sri Lanka and for the sake of the team’s personal safety”.
+But in a statement the Macau Football Association said it had decided not to send a team “due to the recent terrorist attack in Sri Lanka and for the sake of the team’s personal safety”.

 The MFA said it had asked FIFA, the Asian Football Confederation and Sri Lanka’s footballing authorities to switch the match to a neutral venue but the request had yet to be granted.